Palm Royale: Critical response

+Season 1

-The review aggregator Rotten Tomatoes reported a 57% approval rating based on 67 critic reviews, with an average rating of 5.8/10.
+The review aggregator Rotten Tomatoes reported a 56% approval rating for the first season based on 68 critic reviews, with an average rating of 5.8/10.
 The website's critics consensus reads, "Palm Royales fabulous cast and visual splendor make for a diverting enough destination, but its wayward tone results in a curiously unfulfilling trip to paradise."
-Metacritic assigned a score of 57 out of 100 based on 31 critics, indicating "mixed or average reviews".
+Metacritic assigned a score of 57 out of 100 based on 32 critics, indicating "mixed or average reviews".

+Season 2

+On Rotten Tomatoes, the second season has a 64% approval rating, based on 11 critic reviews, with an average rating or 6.3/10.
+Metacritic assigned a score of 69 out of 100 based on 7 critics, indicating "generally favorable" reviews.